 As shown above, the USDA suggests at least 325 *F (162.8 *C).
 It is generally suggested you cook your turkey uncovered at this temp.
 You can try higher temps, but you’ll need to monitor the turkey as it cooks so it doesn’t get overcooked.
-The key is the temperature of the meat, which they have always suggested to be at 165 *F (73.9 *C)
+The key is the temperature of the meat, which they have always suggested to be 165 *F (73.9 *C)

 When taking the turkey’s temperature to assure yourself it is fully done, hold the thermometer perpendicular to the turkey and insert it into the area where the bird’s leg and breast come together.
-Push it deep into the center of the thickest part of the turkey’s thigh.
+Push it deep into the center of the thickest part of the thigh.
 Be sure to not touch the bone since that could cause a misread of the temperature.

 Do I need a meat thermometer?

 I’ve been asked about the accuracy of the “pop-up” style of thermometers/timers that are often found inserted in the turkey at the processing plant.
-I haven’t tried to determine their accuracy, but I’ve heard that they are often set to pop up at 180-185 *F, so if you used them your turkey would very likely be overdone and viewed by guests as a “crispy critter.”
+I haven’t tried to determine their accuracy, but I’ve heard that they are often set to pop up at 180-185 *F, so if you used them your turkey could very likely be overdone and viewed by guests as a “crispy critter.”